 ) is driving a burgundy colored Camaro with a spoiler on the trunk, and (at around 18 mins) he is clearly driving a burgundy colored Trans Am with no spoiler.
 See more

-Written and performed by Gary Myrick See more
+Written and performed by Dale Peterson See more